LaurentMazare/tch-rs/README.md

 PyTorch provides automatic differentiation for most tensor operations it supports.
 This is commonly used to train models using gradient descent.
-The optimization is performed over variables which are created via a `nn::VarStore` by defining their shape and initialization.
+The optimization is performed over variables which are created via a `nn::VarStore` by defining their shapes and initializations.

-In the example below `my_module` uses two variables `x1` and `x2` which initial value is 0.
+In the example below `my_module` uses two variables `x1` and `x2` which initial values are 0.
 The forward pass applied to tensor `xs` returns `xs * x1 + exp(xs) * x2`.

 Once the model has been generated, a `nn::Sgd` optimizer is created.
 Then on each step of the training loop:

 - The forward pass is applied to a mini-batch of data.
-- Loss is computed as the mean square error between the model output and the mini-batch ground truth.
+- A loss is computed as the mean square error between the model output and the mini-batch ground truth.
-- An optimization step is performed: gradients are computed and variables from the `VarStore` are modified accordingly.
+- Finally an optimization step is performed: gradients are computed and variables from the `VarStore` are modified accordingly.

 ```rust